pat-alt/quarto-julia-website/dev/jcon/proposal.md

 ## Notes

-We have enough content to fill 30 minutes but since this talk does not involve any Julia code, we have decided to submit this for lightning talk.
-Should reviewers feel that this merits more presentation time, we would also be happy to consider another more suitable track.
+To cover everything we have set out for this presentation we need more than <10 minutes and have therefore decided to submit this for a main talk, despite not presenting any pure Julia developments.
+Nonetheless, we would also be happy to consider another track that reviewers might deem more suitable.